facebook/fresco/docs/01-writing-custom-views.md

 * Each constructor calls its superclass counterpart and then a private `init` method.
 * All of your initialization happens in `init.`

-That is, do not use the `this` operator to call one constructor from another.
+That is, do not use the `this` to call one constructor from another.
+This is because Android View already calls one constructor from another, and it does so in an unintuitive way.

 This approach guarantees that the correct initialization is called no matter what constructor is used.
 It is in the `init` method that your holder is created.